-- scaleweight.
-Scaling weight per Umrigar/Nightengale.
-CUDA only. - MaxAge.
-Set the weight of a walker to min(currentweight, 0.5) after a walker has not moved for MaxAge steps.
-Needed if persistent walkers appear during the course of a run. - MaxCopy.
-When determining the number of copies of a walker to branch, set the number of copies equal to min(Multiplicity, MaxCopy). - fastgrad.
-Calculates gradients with either the fast version or the full-ratio version. - maxDisplSq.
-When running a DMC calculation with particle by particle, this sets the maximum displacement allowed for a single particle move.
-All distance displacements larger than the max is rejected.
-If initialized to a negative value, it becomes equal to Lattice(LR/rc). - sigmaBound.
-Determine the branch cutoff to limit wild weights based on the sigma and sigmaBound - storeconfigs.
-If storeconfigs is set to a non-zero value, then electron configurations during the DMC run will be saved.
-This option is disabled for the OpenMP version of DMC.

-• blocks_between_recompute.
-See details in VMC section 10.1.
+- scaleweight: This is the scaling weight per Umrigar/Nightengale.
+CUDA only. - MaxAge: Set the weight of a walker to min(currentweight, 0.5) after a walker has not moved for MaxAge steps.
+Needed if persistent walkers appear during the course of a run. - MaxCopy: When determining the number of copies of a walker to branch, set the number of copies equal to min(Multiplicity,MaxCopy). - fastgrad: This calculates gradients with either the fast version or the full-ratio version. - maxDisplsq: When running a DMC calculation with particle by particle, this sets the maximum displacement allowed for a single particle move.
+All distance displacements larger than the max are rejected.
+If initialized to a negative value, it becomes equal to Lattice(LR/rc). - sigmaBound: This determines the branch cutoff to limit wild weights based on the sigma and sigmaBound. - storeconfigs: If storeconfigs is set to a nonzero value, then electron configurations during the DMC run will be saved.
+This option is disabled for the OpenMP version of DMC. - blocks between recompute: See details in Section 10.1, Variational Monte Carlo. - branching_cutoff_scheme: Modifies how the branching factor is computed so as to avoid divergences and stability problems near nodal surfaces. - classic (default): The implementation found in QMCPACK v3.0.0 and earlier. $E{\rm cut} = \min(\max(\sigma^2 \times \text{sigmaBound}, \max \text{Sigma}), 2.5/\sqrt{\tau})$, where σ^2 is the variance and maxSigma is set to 50 during warmup (equilibration) and 10 thereafter. - DRV: Implements the algorithm of DePasquale et al., Eq.
+3 in Ref.
+[50] or Eq.
+9 of Ref.
+[20]. $E{\rm cut}=2.0/\sqrt{\tau}$.